nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ##### 4. EditPersonCommand Implementation
 The `EditPersonCommand` class will execute the command and update the model accordingly.

-Realising the commonality between all kinds of edit commands, we have created an abstract generic class, `EditCommand`, to serve as template class containing the logic of editing a `ListEntry` object.
+Realising the commonality between all kinds of edit commands, we have created an abstract generic class, `AbstractEditCommand`, to serve as template class containing the logic of editing a `ListEntry` object.

-The signature of the `EditCommand` class is as follows:
+The signature of the `AbstractEditCommand` class is as follows:
 ```
 public abstract class AbstractEditCommand<T extends ListEntry<? extends T>> extends Command
 ```